VidhiAgg/fandom-quiz/README.md

 # fandom-quiz - Quiz App with NodeJS.

-##Are you a big fan of John snow??
+## Are you a big fan of John snow??
 Lets chaeck that by giving quiz!!

-####About quiz
+#### About quiz
-*It's a quiz on John Snow, lead character in most famous series Games Of Thrones (GOT).
+*I t's a quiz on John Snow, lead character in most famous series Games Of Thrones (GOT).

 #### This is in CLI quiz.